(Co)-variances

 fn option of the $PRIOR keyword line.

-For task=1 (DMUAI), the values specified are used as starting values.
-If no starting values are specified,
+For analyse type 1 (AI-REML), the values specified are used as starting values.
+If no starting values are

-an identity matrix is assumed for all (co)variance matrices in the model.
+specified, identity matrices of appropriate dimensions are assumed for all (co)variance matrices in the model.

-For task=2 (RJMC), the values are used as priors with a degree of belief as specified in the additional
+For analyse type 2 (MCMC), the values are used as priors with a degree of belief as specified in the

 The matrices are numbered as in the RANDOM model directive line.
 The number for the residual (co)variance